heavymetalthings/ArmoredKernel/Readme.md

 Since open software is the only way to go, we wish to compete with kernels like ACIS.

 Our code is aimed to be reliable while keeping it fast.
-The quite young Rust language is by far one of the best choices, because, it has young blood compared to C/C++ and is faster than python. :crab:
+The quite young Rust language is by far one of the best choices, because, it has young blood compared to C/C++ and is faster than python.

 For beginners, it seems very complicated to switch to rust, but, hey, why not?
 You only get old when you stop learning